 New horizons ask for new technology.
 It is true that 6G will greatly benefit from 5G in areas such as edge computing, artificial intelligence (AI), machine learning (ML), network slicing, and others.
 At the same time, we need changes to match new technical requirements.

-The most sensible demand is understanding how to work in the sub terahertz frequency.
+The most sensible demand is understanding how to work in the sub-terahertz frequency.
 While 5G needs to operate in the millimeter wave (mmWave) bands of 24.25 GHz to 52.6 GHz to achieve its full potential, the next generation of mobile connectivity will likely move to frequencies above 100 GHz in the ranges called sub-terahertz and possibly as high as true terahertz.

 Another area of interest is designing 6G networks for AI and ML.
-5G networks are starting to look at adding AI and ML to existing networks, but with 6G we have the opportunity to build networks from the ground up that are designed to work natively with these technologies.
+5G networks are starting to look at adding AI and ML to existing networks, but with 6G, we have the opportunity to build networks from the ground up that are designed to work natively with these technologies.

 One last technical demand is virtualization.
-As 5G evolves, we will start to move to the virtual environment.
+As 5G evolves, we will move to the virtual environment.
 Open RAN (O-RAN) architectures are moving more processing and functionality into the cloud today.
 Solutions like edge computing will be more and more common in the future.

 4. Will 6G technology be sustainable?

 Sustainability is at the core of every conversation in the telecommunications sector today.
 It is true that as we advance 5G and come closer to 6G, humans and machines will consume increasing data.
-Just to give you an idea of our carbon footprint in the digital world, one simple email is responsible for 4 grams of carbon dioxide in the atmosphere.
+To give you an idea of our carbon footprint in the digital world, one simple email is responsible for 4 grams of carbon dioxide in the atmosphere.

 However, 6G technology is expected to help humans improve sustainability in a wide array of applications.
 One example is by optimizing the use of natural resources in farms.
 Using real-time data, 6G will also enable smart vehicle routing, which will cut carbon emissions, and better energy distribution, which will increase efficiency.